rfshelley/Documentation/getting-started/first-smartapp.rst

     }

-Every event handler method must accept a single parameter, which is an :ref:`event_ref` object that contains information about the event, such as the event's value, time it occurred, and other information.
+Every event handler method must accept a single parameter, which is an :ref:`event_ref` object that contains information about the Event, such as the Event's value, time it occurred, and other information.

 Since we subscribed to the ``"active"`` state of the motion sensor, we know that our event handler method will only be called when the motion sensor changes from inactive to active.